junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 Dean half turns, following his gaze, seeing what he's looking at.
 "Are you not here rescuing the angel visited yesterday?"
 He blurts out.

 Castiel pulls his gaze back onto Dean's face with more focus.
 "Rescue?
 Why would an angel require rescue from a city of mankind?"
-Castiel raises his eyebrows.
+He raises his eyebrows.

 "You don't know men of Sodom, I do.
 They're not... friendly, to the outsiders, especially angels."
 Dean lowers his voice, glancing nervously behind him, slowing down whenever one standing too close to the gate where they might be overheard.
 His heart pounds rapidly inside his chest.
 "They are ruthless.
 I don't know what happened to the angel came yesterday, but I heard him screaming.
 I fear the worst has happened."